Value Iteration#

 Complexity#

 The complexity of each iteration is \(O(|S|^2 |A|)\).
 On each iteration, we iterate in an outer loop over all states in \(S\), and in each outer loop iteration, we need to iterate over all states (\(\sum_{s' \in S}\)), meaning \(|S|^2\) iterations.
 But also within each outer loop iteration, we need to calculate the value for every action to find the maximum.
+How many iterations will we cover?
+That depends on the value of \(\theta\), and cannot be pre-determined.

 It is clear to see that the value iteration can be easily parallelised by updating the value of many states at once: the values of states at step \(t + 1\) are dependent only on the value of other states at step \(t\).